Now for the fine print: The kind of fat matters. The plan focuses on monounsaturated fats, which you get from olive oil, nuts, and other plant foods.

 The diet also recommends you cut back on high-fiber foods like beans and broccoli.
 Yes, they may cause gas -- maybe even a bit of temporary bloating if you’re not used to them.
 But these foods are great ways to lose weight and keep it off.
 Fiber helps you feel full, so you eat less.

 If this diet ultimately gets you to follow the Mediterranean diet, then it’s a good thing.
 That’s a winning strategy and one that has been linked to weight loss in multiple medical studies.

 Removing saturated fat (the kind found most often in animal products like meat) and replacing it with monounsaturated fat in moderation is undoubtedly a good thing.
 It helps lower LDL “bad” cholesterol and the chance of heart attack and stroke.
 So it’s a good approach for anyone with diabetes, high blood pressure, high cholesterol, or heart disease.

-The aggressive weight loss the plan promises is concerning.
+The aggressive weight loss the plan promises is concerning, and there isn't flexibility on calories.
 If you have diabetes, you should attempt this diet only under the care of your doctor.
 You’ll need to work closely together to monitor your blood sugar and adjust your meds, so your blood sugar doesn’t fall too low.